Let me clarify ….

 Beer Glasses History

 Up until the 1600’s, beer was just served in clay or stoneware mugs.
-The shape of the drinking container was practical, in the 1700’s Steins had lids to keep out bugs (and maybe plague germs) and thick clay mugs would hold up to drunk patrons in any bar.
+The shape of the drinking container was practical, and thick clay mugs would hold up to drunk patrons in any bar.
+By the 1700’s many Steins had lids to keep out bugs (and maybe plague germs).
+And then along came Bier Deckel… but that’s another story.

 Beer was for consuming, not for connoisseurs.
-Later, wealthier people began to purchase tankards or mugs made from pewter and silver.
+Beer was liquid refreshment in a time when water wasn’t safe to drink.
+It wasn’t about the shape, it was about practicality.
+Still, to set themselves apart, wealthier people began to purchase tankards or mugs made from pewter and silver.
 Then in the 1700s, German glassblowers started creating glassware specifically for beer.
 These commissions were generally made by the wealthy for special events.

 Different shapes and styles of beer glasses came from the breweries, as a way of distinguishing themselves… sort of early advertising.
 Later, like wine glasses, certain shapes were determined to compliment specific types of beer.